-.....Continued on page 72
+.....Continued on page 75

-The Diagnostic Medical Sonography (DMS) program is designed to prepare competent, entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-The students will acquire a basic knowledge of medical terminology, pathophysiology, sonographic physics and instrumentation and patient care.
-Sonographic identification, scanning techniques and protocols for Abdomen, Small parts, OB/GYN, MSK and pediatrics.
+The Diagnostic Medical Sonography (DMS) program is designed to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the abdominal-extended and obstetrics and gynecology sonography concentrations.

+The students will acquire a basic knowledge of medical terminology, pathophysiology, sonographic physics and instrumentation and patient care, Sonographic identification, scanning techniques and protocols for Abdomen, Small parts, OB/GYN, MSK and pediatrics.